ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Introduction

 \wu{To instantiate member personas, we developed \name{},} which dynamically generates member personas that are grounded on posts and comments related to user queries.
 With \name{}, users can view and customize the generated personas of information seekers, who have clear interests in the factors (\eg travel arrangements, accommodation, and sightseeing) about the general search intent (\eg Japan travel plan).
 Users can select their interested queries that these simulated seekers are likely to ask, and get responses and follow-up queries from the conversational agents role-playing different information providers (\eg anime filmmaker, cultural explorer).
 To enable these system features, we developed an LLM-powered pipeline that 1) decomposes the initial search keywords into related factors, 2) groups posts relevant to each factor for generating personas of information seekers and the queries they are likely to ask, 3) groups comments relevant to these queries for generating personas of information providers, and 4) adopts these personas to guide each agent's response to the user query.

-To evaluate the impact of \name{} on information seeking in online communities, we conducted a within-subjects study with 27 participants, asking them to seek information on given topics (\ie make a Japan travel plan, integrate benefits of digital and traditional education, reflect on whether pursuing a PhD or not) in relevant communities.
-The results revealed that compared to \baselineB{} and another baseline (noted as \baselineA{}) with personas of information seekers but not providers, \name{} led to significantly more fruitful information-seeking outcome and engaging experience. \name{}'s suggested queries and generated responses were also rated significantly more satisfying, helping users clarify their needs and get contextual answers from diverse perspectives.
+To evaluate the impact of \name{} on \minor{conversational search} in online communities, we conducted a within-subjects study with 27 participants, asking them to seek information on given topics (\ie make a Japan travel plan, integrate benefits of digital and traditional education, reflect on whether pursuing a PhD or not) in relevant communities.
+The results revealed that compared to \baselineB{} and another baseline (noted as \baselineA{}) with personas of information seekers but not providers, \name{} led to significantly more fruitful \minor{learned information} and engaging experience. \name{}'s suggested queries and generated responses were also rated significantly more satisfying, helping users clarify their needs and get contextual answers from diverse perspectives.
 However, the member personas sometimes complicated the information-seeking process and raised concerns on over-personalization.

 Our contributions are as follows: \begin{itemize} \item We conducted an exploratory study to identify the challenges and opportunities for enhancing conversational information seeking within online community contexts. \item We develop \name{}, an LLM-powered system that supports users to clarify information needs and get contextual answers from diverse perspectives by interacting with data-driven member personas. \item Our within-subjects user study demonstrates the strengths of \name{} for improving the outcome and experience of conversational information seeking in online communities. \item We provide implications for LLM-powered, persona-driven information-seeking support in online communities. \end{itemize}